What is Receiver Helper on Mac?

-So the moment Receiver Helper manages to run on a Mac operating system, it becomes able to apply some changes that make the system vulnerable to malware infections.
-Once started on your Mac, Receiver Helper unwanted app alters some main browser settings with the purpose to become able to harvest details that define your online activities.
-Harvested data is sent to its servers.
+When Receiver Helper manages to run on a Mac operating system, it applies some bad changes.
+These changes make the system vulnerable to malware infections.
+Once started on your Mac, Receiver Helper alters some of the main browsing preferences.
+By doing this it becomes able to harvest details that define your online activities.
+Gathered data is sent to its servers.
 The program may also push questionable search engines and cause redirects to them.

-Unsolicited data collection is often realized with the help of tracking technologies like cookies, web beacons, scripts, and others.
-Eventually, the Receiver Helper undesired program may obtain details like:
+Unsolicited data collection happens with tracking technologies like cookies, web beacons, scripts, and others.
+Eventually, as long as the Receiver Helper is running on the macOS, it may get details like:

 - Visited URLs and websites

 - Search queries on the visited web pages

 - Type of used browser

 - The domain name of the current Internet service provider (ISP)

 Since the owners of the Receiver Helper unwanted app on Mac are unknown, all purposes of data collection remain a mystery.
 Commonly, data records are used for the launch of targeted advertising campaigns.

 If this happens, your affected browser will be inundated with a large number of annoying ads.
 These ads may attempt to trick you into visiting bogus/harmful websites.